hhobson/trustpilot-reviews-api/docs/design-doc.md

 - **API Security**: Add rate limiting

+- **Performance**: Switch to use SQLite [Write-Ahead Logging](https://www.sqlite.org/wal.html)

 - **Disaster Recovery**: [LiteFS](https://fly.io/docs/litefs/) can be used to backup the database and can be used to reconstruct the state of our SQLite database at any point in time, as well as being able to copy changes to another nodes in order to replicate the changes in real-time to our cluster.

-- **Data Lake Loading**: Duckdb (OLAT embedded database) can [directly query SQLite files](https://duckdb.org/docs/guides/database_integration/sqlite.html).
+- **Data Lake Loading**: DuckDB (OLAT embedded database) can [directly query SQLite files](https://duckdb.org/docs/guides/database_integration/sqlite.html).
 LiteFS could be used to replicate the database and Duckdb would then able to read the data and either analize it or loading it into a Datawarehouse or Data Lake (or even a Data Lakehouse!!!) with it's extensive support of the ecosystem.

 - **Functionality**: Add a reviewers sub route, so you can get a user and all of there reviews in the same api call.
 Something like `/reviewers/{id}/reviews`

 - **Performance**: Run load testing to identify performance issues and look at options to mitigate these

 - **Functionality**: Implament and test multi-language support for review text fields, with tests

+- **Maintainabliity**: Configure [Alembic](https://alembic.sqlalchemy.org/en/latest/) for handling database migrations